astrauka/presentations/2019-07-tune-your-brain/README.md

 --

+### Solved issues

-Perfectionist
+- Perfectionist
+- Imposer
+- Form long term relationship

-- Harmonist
+- Chronic headache

 --

-Imposer

-- Reflrectionist

---

-Form long term relationship

-- Living in peace with the essence of the world

---
+### Unsolved Issues

-Workaholic
+- Workaholic

-- Still on it, creating empty space

---

-Chronic headache

-- Most often able to recognize that I'm stressing out and relax

 ---

 # Yoga

-- a disciplined method for attaining a goal
+A disciplined method and techniques for attaining a goal of controlling

+- the body
-- techniques of controlling the body and the mind
+- the mind

 ---